kimono-koans/dano/README.md

 You, of course, could checksum the file yourself (`md5 'Pavement - Wowee Zowee_ Sordid Sentinels Edition - 02-02 - 50 - We Dance.m4a'`), but, if you change the ALAC file's metadata, or, significantly, its album art, then the checksum changes.
 For serious collectors, if you can't verify your checksums later when you change the album art, what use is a checksum?

-`dano` allows you have stable checksums and verification just like FLAC:
+`dano` allows you have to store a stable checksum, and verify it later, just like FLAC:

 ```bash
 # Write dano checksum to an xattr